-Out of the box, Slackware ARM officially supports these systems:
+Out of the box, Slackware ARM officially supports a small number of systems.

-Unlike the x86, usually each type of ARM device requires a specific kernel.
+Unlike the x86, usually each type of ARM device requires development and maintenance of installation documentation and in some cases custom kernels.
+Slackware ARM aims to fulfill the following requirement: Provide official support for some commonly available hardware, and allow the community to support "device du jour".
 So even on an "unsupported" ARM device, the majority (if not all) Slackware ARM packages will run on the device, you will need a specific Linux kernel for your device.
-Please read this article for a great introduction to this topic.

 Much of the good well written documentation about ARM and Linux comes from the Debian developers.